TheRacetrack/racetrack/docs/job_types/job_python3.md

 - `name` - choose a meaningful text name for a job.
 It should be unique within the Racetrack cluster.
 - `owner_email` - email address of the Job's owner to reach out
-- `lang` - Set base image to "python3"
+- `jobtype` - Set base image to "python3"
 - `git.remote` - URL to your remote repo
-- `python.entrypoint_path` - Specify relative path to a file with Job Entrypoint class.
+- `jobtype_extra.entrypoint_path` - Specify relative path to a file with Job Entrypoint class.
   This file will be imported as a python module when the Job is started.

 You MAY include the following fields: